 It worked.
 In just three years, between 1938 and 1941, N.W.
 Ayer helped increase De Beers’ US diamond sales by 55%.
 Far more importantly, the agency planted the powerful idea in the American psyche that a diamond was an essential step in romantic courtship—and its size was directly proportional to the love, worth, and prowess of the man who offered it.
 (Naysayers need look no further than a more contemporary De Beers ad featuring a diamond with the caption, “Where’d you get that diamond?” beside a bigger one with the caption, “Where’d you get that man?”
 In other words: size matters.)

 In 1947, Frances Gerety, a female copywriter (unmarried) captured precisely the sentiment De Beers needed when she penned the line “a diamond is forever,”and rewrote the history of American advertising.
 In four words, Gerety evoked the totemic weight of a diamond, and the old-as-the-stars wonder of its natural origins.
-The agency planted the idea that a diamond’s size was directly proportional to the love, worth, and prowess of the man who offered it.
 While Gerety continued to write poetic copy for De Beers’ print advertisements, her partner in crime at N.W.
 Ayer, Dorothy “Diamond Dot” Dignam (also single), launched a celebrity placement campaign decades ahead of its time.
 Just like Harry Winston, Chopard, and Bulgari do today, N.W.
 Ayer loaned diamonds for movie stars to wear to awards shows and social events.
 Before the age of the email blast, Diamond Dot chronicled celebrities’ diamonds in a weekly newsletter she circulated to 125 newspapers.

 In 1951, N.W.
 Ayer declared victory in an annual report: “For a number of years we have found evidence that the diamond engagement ring tradition is consistently growing stronger.
 Jewelers now tell us ‘a girl is not engaged unless she has a diamond engagement ring.’”